elixir-europe/BioHackathon-projects-2020/projects/36/README.md

-# Development of a tool for mechanistic meta-analyses using COVID-19 available data as proof of concept (54)
+# *Project* 36 Development of a tool for mechanistic meta-analyses using COVID-19 available data as proof of concept (54)

 ## Abstract